chardane/personal-pixel-device/README.md

-# Personal Pixel Device: CircuitPython Code
+# Personal Pixel Device: CircuitPython Code and Files

 Got here from my Make: magazine article?
 You've come to the right place!